kennethlove/rust-bf/README.md

 - Type Brainfuck code directly into the IDE.
 - Invalid instructions are ignored.
 - Tape and pointer are reset for each execution.
 No state is maintained.
+- Tab to switch focus between editor, output, and tape panes.
-- Ctrl-R to execute the code buffer.
+- Ctrl-R to execute the editor buffer.
 - Ctrl-C to exit the IDE immediately with exit code 0.
 - Ctrl-L to toggle line numbers.
 - Ctrl-S to save the current buffer to a file.
 - Ctrl-O to open a file into the current buffer.
+- Ctrl-N to create a new file (prompts to save if the current buffer is dirty).
+- Ctrl-P to navigate to the matching bracket (if on a `[` or `]`).
+- Ctrl-Q to quit (prompts to save if the current buffer is dirty).
 - Ctrl-H / F1 to show help overlay with keybindings and behaviors.
-- Tab to switch focus between editor, output, and tape panes.

 ## Color themes